fedora-infra/mbbox/docs/source/user-guide/koji-hub.rst

 Postgresql secret used by koji-hub to connect to a psql instance.

-Depoyment will fail if this secret is not present.
+Deployment will fail if this secret is not present.

 Secret format: